IRNAS/brother_ql_web/README.md

     source /opt/brother_ql_web/.venv/bin/activate
     pip install -r requirements.txt

+### Development
+In development process, it is useful to give permissions to the printer from the user account:

+'''
+sudo chown -R USER:USER /dev/usb/lp0

+for example:
+sudo chown -R musti:musti /dev/usb/lp3
+'''

 ### Configuration file

 Create a directory called 'instance', a file called 'application.py' and adjust the values to match your needs.